abibolola/cicd-pipeline-kubernetes/README.md

 ```

 **Two lifecycles, deliberately separated.** Jenkins is persistent
-infrastructure — stopped between sessions, not destroyed, so build history and
+infrastructure; stopped between sessions, not destroyed, so build history and
 credentials survive.
 The cluster is disposable and recreated from a script each
 session.
 This mirrors how a real CI controller and application environments are
 managed, and it is the reason the pipeline authenticates with a service